arnavmeduri/cs372-final-project/config/prompts.md

 INSTRUCTIONS:
 1. Carefully read through the context above - it contains real information from SEC filings, financial metrics, and definitions
-2. PRIORITIZE information from sections marked [SEC Filing] - this is the primary source
-3. Extract specific facts, numbers, and details DIRECTLY from SEC filing content in the context
+2. Extract specific facts, numbers, and details from the context
-4. If the SEC filing context mentions specific risks, opportunities, metrics, or business details, include them in your response
+3. If the context mentions specific risks, opportunities, metrics, or business details, include them in your response
+4. Cite sources using [1], [2], etc. when referencing specific information
-5. Be specific: include actual numbers, percentages, timeframes from SEC filings when available in the context
+5. Be specific: include actual numbers, percentages, timeframes when available in the context, and cite sources
-6. Do NOT include citation numbers like [1], [2] in the text - sources will be listed separately
-7. Do NOT use quotation marks unless copying exact text from the SEC filing context
-8. Structure your response clearly and comprehensively
+6. Structure your response clearly and comprehensively
-9. Do NOT make up information - only use what's in the provided SEC filing context
+7. Do NOT make up information - only use what's in the provided context

 RESPONSE:
 ```